California Juvenile Crimes Attorney

 Even if you know a little bit about the adult criminal justice system, juvenile court is going to feel like a whole different world.
 There is different vocabulary, different procedures, and even a few different penalties potentially involved.

-Fortunately, you don’t have to worry about feeling confused or overwhelmed with The Mattern Law Firm as your juvenile crimes lawyer in Los Angeles CA. We will be with you every step of the way, providing support and information about the special steps involved in a juvenile case including:
+Fortunately, you don’t have to worry about feeling confused or overwhelmed with The Mattern Law Firm as your juvenile crimes lawyer.
+We will be with you every step of the way, providing support and information about the special steps involved in a juvenile case including:

 - The detention hearing (where the minor enters their plea)